A pop-up global moving image and projection art festival

 17 February, 2024 + 30-31 May, 2025

-Launched on 17 February, 2024 in Chiang Mai across seven locations as part of The Good Lab initiative.
-This iteration features 32 artists, with 40 artworks from 25 countries.
+Launched on 17 February, 2024 in Chiang Mai across seven locations as part of The Good Lab initiative, and then with a Global Screening Festival in May, 2025, this iteration features 32 Screening partners around the world + 34 incredible artists + one hour of artworks = Project / Forward: 2049

 The Good Lab